liwenyip/hugo-easy-gallery/README.md

 # hugo-easy-gallery

+**2019-01-20: I'm looking for people to help maintain this project - e.g. review and approve pull requests, which I no longer have time to do.
+Please contact me if you are interested.
+Thanks!**

 Automagical css image gallery in [Hugo](https://gohugo.io/) using shortcodes, with optional lightbox/carousel gadget using [PhotoSwipe](http://photoswipe.com/) and jQuery.

 **New:** Create a gallery of all images in a directory with just one line of shortcode, see [demo](https://www.liwen.id.au/heg/#gallery-usage).